MuOssama/Smart_Ecommerce_llm/README.md

-# Smart_Ecommerce_llm
+## Overview
 This is repo introduces Ecommerce website that make chats with users and handle their requests by llm (large language model) to process complex quires.
-# LLM E-commerce Assistant Documentation

-## Overview
 This is a Flask-based e-commerce website that uses Google's Gemini 1.5 Pro LLM through LangChain to provide intelligent product recommendations and answer customer questions.
 The application features a product catalog stored in SQLite and a chat interface for customer interactions.

 ## Project Structure